Battle of Byczyna: Background

 In 1586, following the death of the previous Polish king, Stefan Bathory, the Swedish duke Sigismund III Vasa and Habsburg Maximilian III, Archduke of Austria, took part in the election to the joint Polish–Lithuanian throne.
 Each of the two candidates had supporters in the Polish–Lithuanian Commonwealth with the two opposing sides gathered around the pro-Sigismund Chancellor and Great Crown Hetman Jan Zamoyski and the Primate of Poland, Stanisław Karnkowski on one side and the pro-Maximilian Zborowski family on the other.
 The rivalry between the Zamoyski and Zborowski families dated years past and tensions during the elections ran high.

 Sigismund, supported by Zamoyski and the former king's wife, Anna Jagiellon, was elected King of the Polish–Lithuanian Commonwealth on 19 August 1587 and recognized as such by the interrex, the Primate Karnkowski.
 The election was disputed, however, by Maximilian and opponents of Sigismund chose not to respect the election outcome, decreeing that Maximilian was the rightful monarch three days later on 22 August.
 The Zborowski family called for a rokosz (legitimate right to rebel) and the election ended in chaos, with several killed and many wounded.
 For both the Zamoyski and Zborowski families, losing was not an option, as they knew the losing side would likely pay a severe price, from confiscations and loss of prestige to a possible death sentence for treason.

 Neither Sigismund nor Maximilian were present in the Commonwealth at that time.
 After receiving news of the election, both Sigismund and Maximilian made haste for Poland.
-Sigismund arrived at Danzig (Gdańsk) on 28 September and, after approximately two weeks, he had departed to Kraków, where he arrived on 9 December and was crowned on 27 December.
+Sigismund arrived at Gdańsk on 28 September and, after approximately two weeks, he had departed to Kraków, where he arrived on 9 December and was crowned on 27 December.

 Maximilian attempted to resolve the dispute by bringing a military force to Poland, thereby starting the War of the Polish Succession.
 After a failed attempt to take Kraków in late 1587, successfully defended by Zamoyski, he retreated to gather more reinforcements but was pursued by the forces loyal to Sigismund.
 Zamoyski at first wanted to avoid a large battle, as he hoped for more reinforcements and supplies, but, when it became apparent that Maximilian would be reinforced first, he decided to press an attack.
 He also received the king's permission to cross the border and attack Maximilian in Silesia.
 Zamoyski divided his army into several regiments that were able to march quickly, at approximately 24 kilometers a day.
 He reformed his army after a week near Częstochowa.
 In the meantime, on 22 January 1588, Maximilian crossed the border into his own territory, towards Byczyna (Pitschen).